Top Perfumes with linden blossom

 The most famous boulevard in Berlin, Germany, is Unter den Linden (which translates to “under the linden trees”), despite the fact that many of the linden trees planted there were damaged during WWII and restored in the 1950s.
 The linden is known as the “tree of lovers” in the German tradition.

 Perfumes with linden blossom

-If this honeyed, fresh, and faintly musky scent appeals to you, you might be interested in trying one of these linden-blossom-based scents.
-Many fragrances include the term “linden” or “linden blossom” in their descriptions, although they do not include a specific extract of linden blossoms or the tilia tree’s bloom.
+If you like the honeyed, fresh, and somewhat musky aroma of linden blossoms, you might like to try one of these linden-blossom-based scents.
+Many fragrances include the terms “linden” or “linden blossom” in their descriptions, although they do not contain a specific extract of linden blossoms or the bloom of the tilia tree.

-The reason for this might be that, though the blooms smell sweet, honey-like, green, and herbaceous, they don’t smell like oranges, lemons, or limes, and the tree isn’t related to the citrus fruit tree, the exact lime tree.
-Apart from the scents listed below, the linden (or lime) flower is prominent in L’Ete en Douce (L’Artisan Parfumeur), Debut (Parfums DelRae), Eau de Ciel (Annick Goutal), and French Lime Blossom (Annick Goutal) (Jo Malone).
+This could be because, while the blooms smell sweet, honey-like, green, and herbaceous, they don’t smell like oranges, lemons, or limes, and the tree isn’t linked to the citrus fruit tree, the actual lime tree.

 Tilleul by Parfums D’Orsay

 Tilleul Eau de Toilette by Parfums D’Orsay Paris Parfums D’Orsay, a French fragrance business, was established in Paris in 1830.
 The company’s president, Jacques Guérin, an 80-year-old descendent of Jeanne-Louise Guérin, who bought the company in 1916, resigned in 1982, and the company began to collapse.
 (As a result, their fragrances are occasionally offered as collectibles.)